Military Patchwork Quilt

 This is a Yorkshire World Collections object, one of 100 chosen by young people aged 16-24, as part of the London Cultural Olympiad programme Stories of the World.

 This patchwork quilt in Bradford's collections is thought to have been made by Corporal Henry Ellis.
 It is made of tiny bright woollen pieces from military uniforms and lined with Paisley patterned cotton.

-The picture on the right shows a watercolour portrait of Corporal Ellis.
+The picture above shows a watercolour portrait of Corporal Ellis.
 Notebooks in Bradford's collections tell us that he was born in Huddersfield in 1818, enlisted in the service in 1838 and after service in various regiments for 21 years, during which period he served in North America and Jamaica, was discharged with a pension in 1876.